-With excellent customer support, a wealth of online resources and a 30-day money back guarantee, VOIP.com is a worthy contender among the masses of VoIP services.
+With excellent customer support, a wealth of online resources and a 30-day money-back guarantee, VOIP.com is a worthy contender among the masses of VoIP services.

 Below you’ll find some common terms used in conjunction with the various types of VoIP technology and services offered.

-- Analog Telephone Adapter (ATA) – The most common way to utilize VoIP is through an analog telephone adapter, which allows you to hook up a standard phone to your computer or your Internet connection.
+- Analog Telephone Adapter (ATA) – The most common way to utilize VoIP is through an analog telephone adapter, which allows you to hook up a standard phone to your computer or your internet connection.
 You simply connect your phone cord into the adapter instead of the wall, and the adapter converts your phone’s analog signal into a digital data signal.
 Some VoIP services, like Vonage, now include a free ATA bundled with their service.

 - Cloud-based, or hosted, service – Some VoIP services offer businesses use of their cloud-based servers to host VoIP.
 The VoIP service provider takes care of managing and securing these servers, eliminating the need for any hardware in your office.

 - Computer to computer – The easiest and perhaps cheapest way to use VoIP is through free or low-cost software that a number of services offer.
-All you need is the software, quality Internet access (high-speed is best), a sound card, microphone, and speakers.
-Other than the initial cost, if any, of the software and your Internet fee, you can use VoIP for free, including long-distance calls!
+All you need is the software, quality internet access (high-speed is best), a sound card, microphone and speakers.
+Other than the initial cost, if any, of the software and your internet fee, you can use VoIP for free, including long-distance calls.

 - PBX phone system – A private branch exchange (PBX) system is a private telephone network used within a business.
 PBX phone system users share multiple lines to make external calls.

 - SIP trunking – SIP is an industry standard communications protocol that enables VoIP in certain cases.
 SIP trunking delivers VoIP services and related communications to customers with SIP-enabled PBX systems.
-The PBX system provides features like voicemail, call management and auto attendants, and SIP trunks, hardware supported by your VoIP service company, provide the connection between the PBX and the public telephone network.
+The PBX system provides features like voicemail, call management and auto attendants.
+SIP trunks, hardware supported by your VoIP service company, provide the connection between the PBX and the public telephone network.
 This gives businesses the ability to use IP-PBX hardware and software without having to rely on traditional phone lines and carriers.